schoeberl/librelane/docs/source/usage/about_pdks.md

 layout but also generate views of the PDK that are usable by the aforementioned tools.

-Because of the extended build times, the two PDKs supported by Efabless, i.e., the [Skywater/Google 130nm PDK](https://github.com/google/skywater-pdk) and the [GlobalFoundries/Google GF180MCU PDK](https://github.com/google/gf180mcu-pdk),
+Because of extended build times, the [Skywater/Google 130nm PDK](https://github.com/google/skywater-pdk) and the [GlobalFoundries/Google GF180MCU PDK](https://github.com/google/gf180mcu-pdk),
-are built and cached using [Volare](https://github.com/efabless/volare), a version manager by the LibreLane team built on top of Open PDKs.
+are built and cached using [Ciel](https://github.com/fossi-foundation/ciel), a version manager by the LibreLane team built on top of Open PDKs.

 There are multiple variants of each PDK (reflecting different metal stack